-This can seem like a daunting task to some, and for others you may have no idea what you have in store.
-Whether you’re looking into soap making as a hobby, business, or maybe you or someone close to you has skin related issues like eczema or multiple skin allergies, it can be difficult to find the right allergen-free soap to fit your needs.
+This can seem like a daunting task to some.
+Truly, you may have no idea what you have in store.
+Whether you’re looking into soap making as a hobby, business, or skin related issues (like eczema or skin allergies), it can be difficult to find the right allergen-free soap to fit your needs.

 Regardless the reason, you need a starting point, right?

-Eventually, when we (here at RN to Zen) decided it was time to devise a plan for our business, it worked wonders for us.
-It’s not about reinventing the wheel here, what has worked since the beginning of time with business, works here and now, come up with your end goal, then devise your plan.
+Eventually, when we decided it was time to devise a plan for our business, it worked wonders for us.
+It’s not about reinventing the wheel.
+What has worked since the beginning of time with business, works here and now.
+Have a goal.
+Then, devise your plan.

-So why was this a problem in our case?
+Why was this a problem in our case?

 Maybe we were nervous, maybe we had doubts, maybe we were to busy at the time at our full time jobs of being nurses.
 The truth is, we don’t know exactly why it took us so long, most likely a combination of the above.

-Trust us, we know what it’s like to read about ingredients like “lye” and think to ourselves, are we really going to buy “lye” over the internet and everything that goes along with “lye” safety.
+We know what it’s like to read about ingredients like “lye” and think to ourselves, are we really going to buy “lye” over the internet and everything that goes along with “lye” safety.
 I think we were nervous in a way about it.
 However, if you want to make cold process soap (and have complete control over your recipe) you have to work with lye!

 Remember, like a lot of things in life this is a marathon, not a sprint to the finish.
 Each and every soap batch you make can give you it’s own set of challenges, like overheating, overmixing, accelerating, discoloring, and many more.
 Trick is to keep logs a long the way of what works and what doesn’t, recipes, etc.